-We do our best to ensure your safety and the safety and peacefulness of the property and residents at all times.
+We do our best to ensure your safety and the safety and peacefulness of the property at all times.
 We ask you to observe our safety rules when visiting Singing Creek Center.

-The Singing Creek Educational Center, located at the home and property of Tom and Sue Hunton, is open during pre-arranged events only, and pre-registration is required.
-Please do not “drop by” the property as we cannot accept drop in guests.
-See our Events calendar for listings of events, and please respect the private property of the Huntons.
-Please do not bring your pets to the Singing Creek Center, except official assistance dogs, who must be kept leashed at all times.
+The Singing Creek Educational Center, located in Cottage Grove, Oregon, is open during pre-arranged events only, and pre-registration is usually required.
+See our Events calendar for listings of events, and please respect the property.
+Please do not bring your pets inside the building, except official assistance dogs, who must be kept leashed at all times.

-Knives and other weapons- Pioneers made use of tools such as knives and guns, but during camps or tours we do not allow these.
-The only exceptions may be the property owners or their farm hands, who may need to use these tools during the course of regular business, but will be kept safe on their persons and not used in the company of the children.
+Knives and other weapons- Settlers, Trappers, and Native Peoples made use of tools such as knives and guns, but during camps or tours we do not allow these.
+The only exceptions may be our “Trapper” or “Mountain Man” interpreters, with muzzle loader type replica or real weapons which will never be loaded on site, and will be kept safe on their persons.
 Please do not bring knives or guns to camp, even artifacts or pretend ones.
 The only knives children may use would be butter knives on cooking day.
 If your older child is interested in knife skills, we recommend our friends at Whole Earth Nature School who offer training in that area.

-Please comply with all requests from Singing Creek staff, property owners, and their farm workers while visiting the property.
-Please maintain a respectful demeanor including driving slowly, giving a wide berth to animals, keeping outside noise down, and picking up all your trash before leaving.
+Please comply with all requests from our staff and guides while visiting us.
+Please maintain a respectful demeanor including driving slowly, respecting wildlife, keeping outside noise down, and picking up all your trash before leaving.
 This helps us all have a great time, and may improve your chances to see wildlife.
 Thank you!

 Physical Address of Site